pthaden/likeahouseafire.com/_posts/2014-04-22-the-first-iphone.md

   image: Avatar.png
 ---

-From an [story on NPR](http://www.npr.org/blogs/alltechconsidered/2014/03/26/294877279/from-the-birth-of-the-iphone-to-an-era-of-lawsuits), check out this photo of one of the first iPhone prototypes:
+From a [story on NPR](http://www.npr.org/blogs/alltechconsidered/2014/03/26/294877279/from-the-birth-of-the-iphone-to-an-era-of-lawsuits), check out this photo of one of the first iPhone prototypes:

 <div class="full zoomable"><img src="/images/very-early-iphone.jpg"></div>